PLACES TO VISIT IN SHARJAH

 If you are on a budget, you could book a room at Ryan Corniche Hotel Sharjah.
 This 2-star hotel is probably way better than most 3-star hotels, though it is located at the end of the waterfront, which makes getting around a bit more difficult (but there is a little park just in front of it, so perfect if you are with kids).

-Finally…here are some of the most fun things to do and see in Sharjah.
+Finally…here are some of the best places to visit and most fun things to do in Sharjah.

 Admire the Architecture of Central Souk or Blue Souk